 Baptism of Adults

 The Rites of Christian Initiation of Adults (RCIA) is a process of welcoming, forming, and catechizing new Catholics.
 It is also the process used for baptized Catholics who have not completed their sacraments of initiation: Eucharist and Confirmation.
-If you are interested in becoming Catholic or are in need of completing your Sacraments of Initiation, please contact Kris Fischer to schedule an interview to determine your proper placement.
+If you are interested in becoming Catholic or are in need of completing your Sacraments of Initiation, please contact Kris Fischer to schedule an interview to determine your proper placement and/or check out our RCIA page HERE for more information.